JohnCoene/javascript-for-r/_book/4-16-shiny-input.md

 ### Set Input Value {#shiny-input-set-value}

 The `setValue` method sets the value of the input; hence it also accepts the `value` object: the actual value to which the input should be set.
-Then again, most inputs will likely use the `value` attribute, which can be set in jQuery with `val(newValue)`, but the checkbox uses the `checked` prop.
+Then again, most inputs will likely use the `value` attribute, which can be set in jQuery\index{jQuery} with `val(newValue)`, but the checkbox uses the `checked` prop.

 ```js
 var switchInput = new Shiny.InputBinding();